Caesars Sportsbook promo code CBS20X: Get 20 100% profit boosts for Saturday college football betting

 Use the Caesars Sportsbook promo code CBS20X for 20 profit boost tokens for college football on Saturday

 The latest Caesars Sportsbook promo code CBS20X is great for college football Saturdays, because it offers new users 20 100% profit boost tokens after a first bet of at least $1.
-College football Week 7 features marquee matchups between ranked opponents, including No. 3 Oregon vs. No. 7 Indiana at 3:30 p.m.
-ET.
+College football Week 7 features marquee matchups like No. 10 Georgia at Auburn, No. 5 Texas A&M vs. Florida and No. 15 Michigan at USC.
 Claim your Caesars promo code now to get 20 profit boosts:

 For a full list of terms and conditions, check out our Caesars Sportsbook promo code review.